How to File an Injury Claim if You Got Hit in a Police Pursuit

 5. Drinking and Driving: 221 police car accidents in Texas in 2021.

-Conclusions Regarding Police Pursuit Accidents
+Conclusions Regarding Accidents Involving a Police Pursuit

 If you or someone you care about got hit in a police pursuit and are injured, you must not avoid pursuing compensation.
 The law protects you in more ways than one from such negligence and accidents during police pursuits.
 It is crucial, though, that you partner with a good lawyer with experience handling police pursuit injury cases.